Streamlining My Life with Evernote

 Household Nested Notebook

 This notebook is one where we share a little more.
-Household is actually nested notebooks, which is super easy to do in Evernote.
+Household is actually nested notebooks, which is super easy to do on the desktop versions of Evernote.
 Just grab one notebook and drag it on top of another.
 I like to rename the larger notebook just to keep my head wrapped around the larger organizational picture.

 Nested Notebook #1: Major Purchases